MarioCatuogno/Clean-macOS/README.md

-# Clean MacOS X
+# Clean macOS

-This document describes how I set up my environment after a clean installation of MacOS X.
+This document describes how I set up my environment after a clean installation of macOS.

 ## Best Mac Apps